yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

  - A ***change in care-setting*** constitutes a change of Encounter.
 (This would include moving from Emergency to Inpatient to Outpatient within a hospital – as indicated by the “class”)

- - A ***change in diagnosis*** constitutes a change of Encounter.
-(This would include a significant change in the primary diagnosis, as this is significant for many analytical purposes including outcome tracking.
-It would not necessarily include a minor refinement to the secondary diagnosis)

- - A ***change in location*** does NOT constitute a change of Encounter.
+ - A ***change in location*** within the same care setting does NOT constitute a change of Encounter.
 (For example moving between beds and/or wards within a hospital inpatient stay.
 This would instead be modelled using the “location” sub-structure of the Encounter)

  - ***Involvement of additional clinicians*** does NOT constitute a separate Encounter.
 For example, suppose a hospital inpatient is visited by a dietician during their stay:
    - As a major contributor to the encounter the dietician would be referenced as one of the participants